jas-preet/SPOT-1D-LM/README.md

 Execute
 ----
-To run SPOT-Contact-Single use the following command
+To run SPOT-1D-LM use the following command

 `bash run_SPOT-1D-LM.sh file_lists/test_file_list.txt cpu cpu cpu` to run model, ESM-1b and ProtTrans on cpu

 or

-`bash run_SPOT-1D-LM.sh file_lists/test_file_list.txt cuda:0 cpu cpu` to run model on gpu and, ESM-1b and ProtTrans on cpu
+`bash run_SPOT-1D-LM.sh file_lists/test_file_list.txt cpu cpu cuda:0` to run model on gpu and, ESM-1b and ProtTrans on cpu

 or